ToruGhoshal/bank-marketing-prediction/README.md

 # bank-marketing-prediction
-This repo is to show how to build a ML model
+This repo is to show how to build an ML model and to describe some important preprocessing considerations.